Batum’s block lifts France over Doncic, Slovenia 90-89

 “I don’t think we played great but we were there,” Doncic said, sporting an ice pack on his wrist postgame.
 “We had the last chance and we didn’t make it.”

 He may be an Olympic champion one day, but not yet.
-France has been this far at an Olympics only once — losing to the Americans in the title game at the 2000 Sydney Games.
-Slovenia will play Australia for the bronze on Saturday night.
+France has been this far at an Olympics only twice before — losing to the Americans in the title games at the 2000 Sydney Games and 1948 London Games.
+Slovenia will play Australia for the bronze on Saturday night, the winner getting what will be the first men’s basketball medal in their country’s history.

 “Probably one of the best blocks I’ve seen,” said France center Rudy Gobert — perhaps the best shot-blocker in the world these days.
 “Being able to grind for 40 minutes and win an Olympic game on that block, it’s just amazing.
 This is why you play the game.
 This is why you work hard, why you sacrifice time from your families, to come here and try to accomplish something and be part of those moments.”